BizzAppDev-Systems/connector-woocommerce/connector_woo_base/README.rst

 ***************

 * Technical name: connector_woo_base.
-* Add Partner importer and Partner exporter through Woocommerce API.
 * Add new menu in Connectors > Woocommerce > Woocommerce Backends.
+* Add new menu in Connectors > Configrations >Settings.
+* Add object woo.backend on submenu Connectors.
-* Required field to Import and Export the Partners are Location,Client Id,Client Secret.
+* Required field are Location,Client Key,Client Secret.
+* 'Test' mode is used to test the environment using test data, while the 'Production' mode is used for the live environment that contains real customer data and requires production-level credentials.

 **Author**
 **********